Two Artificial Neural Networks Meet in an Online Hub and Change the Future (Of Competition, Market Dynamics and Society)

 Since our book elaborates on the four collusion scenarios, we begin here by outlining one model of tacit collusion and its manifestation online.
 Taking note of advancements in technology and emerging policies, we move the debate forward in reviewing the possible harm and means to address it.
 We illustrate with several case studies how the move to an online pricing environment, under certain market conditions, may harm the buyers’ welfare.
 We note how new technologies may undermine enforcers’ attempts to intervene - as stealth becomes a feature of future strategies.

 That tale, of course, is not immune from disruptive strategies.
 We consider the testing of counter-measures in an “algorithmic collusion incubator” to better understand what effectively destabilizes algorithmic tacit collusion.
 Further, we consider the effects and likelihood of secret dealings.
-We note how, somewhat counter-intuitively, secrete deals in an online environment could reduce, at times, our welfare.
+We note how, somewhat counter-intuitively, secret deals in an online environment could reduce, at times, our welfare.

 Keywords: collusion, competition, algorithms, behavioral discrimination